 Safe drinking water

-We are delivering 15,000 gallons of safe drinking water a day from a water treatment system to health facilities, businesses and individuals on Grand Bahama.
-The system uses reverse osmosis to filter out the salts and other contaminants.
+We delivered 1,500,000 gallons of safe drinking water from a water treatment system to health facilities, businesses and individuals on Grand Bahama.
+The system used reverse osmosis to filter out the salts and other contaminants.
 The end result is safe drinking water that meets standards set by the World Health Organization.

-We support micro, small and medium-sized businesses on Grand Bahama get back up and running.
+We support micro, small and medium-sized businesses on Grand Bahama and Abaco get back up and running.
 Hurricane Dorian affected about 2,500 small and medium-sized businesses in The Bahamas.
-Our economic recovery programme will support more than 200 businesses — almost 10% of those affected — with grants to help them reopen as well as trainings focused on business skills like accounting and marketing to help business owners increase their chance for long-term success and become better prepared for future disasters.
+Our economic recovery programme will support more than 200 businesses — almost 10% of those affected — with grants to help them reopen as well as trainings focused on business skills like financial planning and marketing, as well as disaster preparedness and business continuity to help business owners increase their chance for long-term success and become better prepared for future disasters.
 Businesses also gain access to free mentors through MicroMentor, Mercy Corps’ global online mentoring platform.